andrewchambers/bupstash/doc/man/bupstash-gc.1.md

   remote repositories if ssh access is configured.
   If not specified, is set to `BUPSTASH_REPOSITORY`.
 * -q, --quiet:
-  Suppress progress bars (Progress bars are also suppressed when stderr is not a tty).
+  Suppress progress bars (Progress bars are also suppressed when stderr is not an interactive terminal).

 ## ENVIRONMENT